Healthcare Conversational AI: A Revolution From Texts to Voice Chats

 They provide general medical advice, remind patients to take medicine and help in managing chronic conditions.
 These assistants reduce unnecessary hospital visits hereby reducing medical cost.
 For example, Google’s AI-powered health assistant supports patients with health queries.

 These bots handle non-medical tasks like booking doctor appointments, sending reminders and managing patient records.
-It helps the doctors to focus more on patients’ critical issues rather than repetitive tasks.
+These tools help the doctors to focus more on patients’ critical issues rather than repetitive tasks.
 For example, Hospital scheduling bots are the AI chatbots that help patients book visits quickly.

-Each type of AI chatbot makes healthcare more efficient and accessible.
+Each tool makes healthcare more efficient and accessible.
 Which one do you think benefits patients the most?
-Let’s explore how these chatbots are helping in patient care!

 Also read a detailed article on Applications of AI in healthcare.